 Different Types of Nose Jobs

 There are various types of nose jobs to address different concerns.
-Sometimes a nose job is performed to restore the nose after an injury or because of a congenital defect.
-Nose jobs are also used to correct aesthetic concerns, such as to reduce the length of the nose or width of the nostrils, or to change the slope or angle of the nose.
+Sometimes, a nose job is performed to restore the nose after an injury or because of a congenital defect.
+Nose jobs are also used to correct aesthetic concerns, such as reducing the length of the nose or the width of the nostrils, or changing the slope or angle of the nose.

 Before digging into costs, see below for an overview of the 12 most common types of nose jobs.